 “The whole Apocalypse Now Experience was like dropping acid”Richard Beggs

 Making Waves: The Art of Cinematic Sound is so much more than a documentary.
 It’s an intriguing journey through time that tells us about the most important milestones in movie sound history by letting its key players speak.
-It’s a celebration of the power of sound in storytelling that finally gives the right importance to the “men behind the scenes” – those who get to create magic for a living but also face enormous challenges on a daily basis.
-And not only is it a valuable source of knowledge for film scholars everywhere: it’s also an insightful, endearing, hugely enjoyable adventure that makes you emotional with the right amount of curiosities and scenes from your favourite movies.
+This celebration of the power of sound in storytelling finally gives the right importance to the “men behind the scenes” – those who get to create magic for a living but also face enormous challenges on a daily basis.
+And not only is Making Waves a valuable source of knowledge for film scholars everywhere: it’s also an insightful, endearing, hugely enjoyable adventure that makes you emotional with the right amount of curiosities and scenes from your favourite movies.

 “Star Wars was a revolution.
 It was that soundtrack that changed everything.”Tomlinson Holman

 It’s not easy to be a sound designer these days.
 This profession is becoming increasingly challenging, not only for the stress involved and the time spent on the job, but also for the lack of recognition: even within the industry, not many people are aware of how significant sound designers’ contributions have been.
 Making Waves introduces us to the people who revolutionised sound, such as multi-Oscar winners Walter Murch (Apocalypse Now), Ben Burtt (Star Wars), Gary Rydstrom (Saving Private Ryan) and Alan Splet (The Elephant Man), and shows us the impressive developments that originated from their collaboration with the directors they worked with – Francis Ford Coppola, George Lucas, Steven Spielberg and David Lynch.

 “Your job is to come up with the unimaginable.”